nullpomino/nullpomino/readme_en.txt

 Better replay selector system
 TAS detection (I didn't include it in this version because the current method had problems with music) Fix the possible high score list inaccurates for MANIA modes (Grade always overcome green-line?)
-More next piece preview options (Show previews to side, etc)